arXiv/arxiv-docs/source/help/moderation/index.md

 If an author has a back catalog of work to submit to arXiv, we ask that they submit no more than three papers per day.

+#### Images

+Authors should be aware that the use of some images may cause offense.
+Simple examples include: obscenity; sexualized images; and images of violence or its results.
+There are more complex examples: images with checkered histories, (including the “Lena” image (a crop from an image published in a magazine that specialized in female nudes); politically controversial images; covertly sexual images; and the like.
+The use of essentially any image can be justified by appropriate circumstances, but authors should think carefully about what images they use.
+Papers that are identified as using images likely to cause offense may be declined or removed.

 <span id="AI-language-tools"></span>

 #### Policy for authors’ use of generative AI language tools